vectrexman/mouse-trap-monitor/README.md

 * The PIR sensor will look for movement every 0.1 seconds.
 * When movement is detected, it will add one to the counter and will wait for 30 seconds.
 * After 24 hours (approx) it will fire off a request to IFTTT which in turn will trigger a request to Pushbullet.
 You will then get a notification on your phone telling you how many instances of movement have been detected in the last 24 hours.
+The counter is reset.

     If the movement is significantly higher than prevous days e.g. 20% higher then there is a chance there might be a mouse in the trap and it may be worth checking out!

 > Example: In my case I was getting approx 800ish triggers a day.
 At 1036 I found that there was a mouse in the trap.
-Note that there is a degree of variant and nothing is exact.
+Note that there is a degree of variation and nothing is exact so use your instincts.

 ## Hardware